Rakshan082/Rakshan082/README.md

 - 👋 Hi, I’m @Rakshan082
-- 👀 I’m a Product Manager & Head of Transformation
+- 👀 I’m a Nobody wanting to be Somebody in Tech
 - 🌱 I’m currently learning Web Development & Networks for fun
 - 💞️ I’m looking to collaborate on Product Market Fit & Ideas for Startups
 - 📫 How to reach me - https://www.linkedin.com/in/rakshan-chengappa-cd/